-- 1. In the opinion of the directors of Magnum Mining and Exploration Limited (the 'Company'): - a. the accompanying financial statements, notes and the additional disclosures are in accordance with the Corporations Act 2001 including: - i. giving a true and fair view of the Group financial position as at 31 December 2023 and of its performance for the year then ended; and - ii. complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; - b. there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable; and - c. the financial statements and notes thereto are in accordance with International Financial Reporting Standards issued by the International Accounting Standards Board. - 2.
-This declaration has been made after receiving the declarations required to be made to the directors in accordance with Section 295A of the Corporations Act 2001 for the financial year ended 31 December 2023.
+- 1. In the opinion of the directors of Magnum Mining and Exploration Limited (the 'Company'): - a. the accompanying financial statements, notes and the additional disclosures are in accordance with the Corporations Act 2001 including: - i. giving a true and fair view of the Group financial position as at 31 December 2024 and of its performance for the year then ended; and - ii. complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; - The Consolidated Entity Disclosure Statement required by subsection 295(3A) of the Corporations Act 2001 for Magnum Mining and Exploration Limited is true and correct; - b. there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable; and - c. the financial statements and notes thereto are in accordance with International Financial Reporting Standards issued by the International Accounting Standards Board. - 2.
+This declaration has been made after receiving the declarations required to be made to the directors in accordance with Section 295A of the Corporations Act 2001 for the financial year ended 31 December 2024.